 The foundation supports human rights, self worth, democracy, and freedom.
 The primary mission is founded on the belief in the dignity of all people.The story of the Wilmington Ten has been a tragedy for many of those convicted that October day in 1971.
-It forever changed the lives of many of us and totally destroyed the lives of some.It is for this reason, that we have brought together an academic and community group to serve as a vehicle for providing educational, rehabilitative and training supportive services to assist with matters of injustice.
+It forever changed the lives of many of us and totally destroyed the lives of some.It is for this reason, that we have brought together an academic and community group to serve as a mechanism for providing educational and supportive services, that will assist with matters of social justice.
 We trust that the entire Wilmington community, and world at large, will understand the compelling need for this foundation, and will contribute to our mission.Sincerely,Wayne MooreChairman

 STEPHANIE MOOREStephanie is a native of Wilmington, NC and attended public schools of New Hanover County, Wilmington, NC.
 She is a graduate of Williston Senior High School.
 Stephanie attended Shaw University, Raleigh,NC and has NC State University Water Pollution Operational Systems continuing education credits.
 She is a certified Water Pollution Control Systems Grade IV Wastewater Treatment Plant Operator, Spray Irrigation Operator, Collection II Systems Operator, Land Applications/Residuals Operator and a certified Laboratory Analyst.Stephanie is currently chief WWTP Operator for SE Brunswick Sanitary District, Southport, NC, Back-up WWTP Operator for Town of Tabor City, and Laboratory Supervisor for commercial Laboratory, Meritech, Inc II, Southport, NC.
 All of these duties involve submitting operations and analytical reports to State and Federal Regulatory Agencies.Stephanie is an officer of several High School Alumni organizations and Treasurer of the Wilmington Ten Foundation for Social Justice.